Park is closed

 Allow 4 full days to complete the Scenic Rim Trail.

 When planning your walk, think about the abilities and limits of walkers in your group.
 Bushwalking experience, fitness levels and track conditions are important factors.
 Bad weather (such as periods of high rainfall or very hot conditions) can make walking more difficult and challenging.
 Know how much food and water you can carry and match this with the trip’s length.
 Carry extra food and water in case of emergency.

 Give a copy of your walking plans to a responsible person and make sure that they know your exact route, and when you expect to return.
 Contact them when you return.
 If you change your plans, tell them.
 Have an emergency plan in place if you fail to contact them by an agreed time.
 If you are overdue or potentially lost, your nominated contact should report this to the Queensland Police Service by calling Triple Zero (000).
 The police will organise rescue procedures.

 Essentials to bring

 Walkers must be fully self-sufficient as facilities are limited.
 Pack for safety and for comfort, but remember you will be carrying everything so the key is to pack light.
 Be sure to include the following:

-- Drinking water in re-fillable water containers, plus water purification tablets or kit.
+- drinking water in re-fillable water containers, plus water purification tablets/kit and filter.
 Water supplies and water quality cannot be guaranteed.
-Treat water from all sources before drinking.
+Treat and filter water from all sources before drinking.